15 Top-Rated Beaches in Cambodia

 While many travelers may be familiar with Cambodia's rich cultural history and places to visit, like the temples of Angkor Wat, the country has hundreds of miles of beautiful beaches along the Gulf of Thailand.
 Aside from almost 300 miles of coastline, this Southeast Asian country also has 60 offshore islands, many of which are holiday destinations with beaches that can be explored and enjoyed.
 Some of the country's best resorts can be found on these islands.

 Cambodia's beaches can be found in four of the country's provinces: Sihanoukville, Kampot, Koh Kong, and Kep.
-The beaches vary from remote, raw beaches populated only by the occasional fisherman's shack, like those on Koh Rong Samloem, to developed beach resort areas fronted by luxury hotels, like those found in Sihanoukville.
+The beaches vary from remote, raw beaches populated only by the occasional fisherman's shack, like those on Koh Rong Samloem, to highly developed beach resort areas fronted by luxury hotels, like those found in Sihanoukville.

 Plan your tropical vacation with our list of the top beaches in Cambodia.